rslagle/Getting_Cleaning_Data_Course_Proj/README.md

 	3) This README.md file

-The second Tidy Dataset of "Means" was exported from R as a csv file (courseProjectTidyDataset.csv), which has been uploaded to the Coursera Web site as part of the course project requirements.
-The project requirements did not specify the file format for the exported results, so the csv format was used since it is much easier for the end user to view outside of R.
+The second Tidy Dataset of "Means" was exported from R as a comma delimited txt file (courseProjectTidyDataset.txt), which has been uploaded to the Coursera Web site as part of the course project requirements.
+The project requirements did not specify the exact file format for the exported results, so a comma delimited txt file was used (i.e., the same format as a csv file) was used since it is much easier for the end user to view outside of R.

 =============================================
 Note: The use of this dataset in publications must be acknowledged by referencing the following publication [1]